JoshKaufman/ursa/README.md

 These are the methods available on private keys, above and beyond what is available for public keys.

-### toPrivatePem(encoding)

-This converts the private key data into a PEM-format file.
-The result is not encrypted, so it behooves the user of this method to take care with the result if the key is sensitive from a security standpoint, which is often the case with such things.
-(YMMV of course.)

 ### decrypt(buf, bufEncoding, outEncoding)

 This performs the "private decrypt" operation on the given buffer.
 The